 Many of our obstacles are similar to those seen on the shows, but we have a lot more obstacles and we have soft blue pads instead of blue lighted pools if you fall.

-Our coaches and attendants are trained in additional safety instructions and will offer safety instructions whenever we see anything that may cause a safety challenge.
+Our coaches and attendants are trained in additional safety instructions provide fall training during our daycamps, classes, and first time open gyms.
+They will also offer safety instructions whenever we see anything that may cause a safety challenge.

 We don’t think you will find a safer ninja warrior gym anywhere.

 Absolutely.
 We’ve been offering Daycamps since we opened and this is a major part of our offerings.
 We offer full-week, full-day, and half-day sign ups, as well as packages of full-days and half-days for those who just need a place for their kids now and then.
 Age ranges are 5 to 12.

 Warning: After attending, your kids may tell you that they want to live at our facility.